 Within the ‘Black field’ – a term coined by historian Flávio dos Santos Gomes to define the field of complex social and race relations in the history of the enslaved population in Brazil –Rugendas’ image became the trigger to investigate the fragile relationship between the representation of motherhood within the memory of slavery in Brazilian visual history and the struggle of Black women and mothers in Brazilian society.

-In São Paulo, we examined the history of the Mãe Preta monument located at Largo do Paissandu, which is a major landmark for the memory of slavery in the city centre.
+In 2018, we examined the history of the Mãe Preta monument located in downtown São Paulo, which is a major landmark for the memory of slavery in the city centre.
 This city square is currently undergoing a period of urban degeneration along with the slow yet forceful erasure of significant Black memories from the urban space.
 This square has also become a dystopic scenario where dozens of homeless people huddle around the statue, following the collapse of the Wilton Paes building in May 2018, which made the acute housing crisis in the continent’s richest city all the more apparent.
 The statue forms a link to the monument Zumbi dos Palmares – which pays homage to one of the earliest Black heroes in Brazilian history, a maroon who held up a resistance against the Portuguese for several decades in the 17th century – located in the nearby Praça Antônio Prado, as a poor attempt to re-inscribe the Black memories that the urban planning has torn asunder.

-In São Luís, we engaged with quilombola, or maroon communities – originally communities of runaway slaves in the time of slavery, and which have persisted as a form of communalistic organization within certain Black communities ever since – where the struggle for Black memory is strongly connected to the struggle for land and the respect for diverse ways of living in the Amazon region, which is continuously being threatened by large-scale mining and logging companies.
+Also in 2018, this time in São Luís do Maranhão, in northern Brazil, we engaged with quilombola, or maroon communities – originally communities of runaway slaves in the time of slavery, and which have persisted as a form of communalistic organization within certain Black communities ever since – where the struggle for Black memory is strongly connected to the struggle for land and the respect for diverse ways of living in the Amazon region, which is continuously being threatened by large-scale mining and logging companies.
 Maranhão’s encantaria – rooted in an unique array of Afro-Brazilian social and religious practices that permeate all forms of local resistance – is embodied in the centuries-old knowledge of ‘enchanted’ midwives, who are responsible for both physical and spiritual healing in these communities.